Raj-Bapat/Raj-Bapat/README.md

   - Hardware-accelerated [SIMD/AVX integrated into Nucliec Acid Designer](https://github.com/Raj-Bapat/SIMD-accelerated-Nucliec-Acid-Designer) open source tool
   - A PostgreSQL [vector search RDBMS benchmark for performance and recall](https://github.com/Raj-Bapat/Analysis-and-Benchmark-for-Approx-Nearest-Neighbour-Search-in-SQL) analysis of SQL queries with Approximate Nearest Neighbor Search

+# :people_holding_hands: Engaging 1000s of students in two California communities
+I am also passionate about building communities through programming competitions and programming clubs, having created two annual regional competitions that I founded in two communities (SF Bay Area and Davis).
+I am proud to have both competitions continuing to thrive, the high school competition had its 4th year and the university competition had its 2nd year.
+- Co-founded the [first Davis community competitive programming contest](https://acpc-ucd.com/) in 2023 sponsored by UC Davis CS Department faculty under the guidance of Slobodan Mitrovi ́c, Assistant Professor in CS.
+Now in its 2d year
+- Co-founded the [first SF Bay Area community programming contest](https://bapc.gunncpc.com/archive) in 2021.
+I created this as a joint contest between two bay area high schools (Paly & Gunn) to engage students during the pandemic.
+Now in its 4th year